-Guide To Serviced Accommodation Rules & Regulations
+Serviced Accommodation Regulations & rules

-Serviced Accommodation 90 day rule
+Serviced Accommodation 90 day rules for property owners

 The 90-day rule is a crucial regulation that governs serviced accommodation in many regions.
 This rule stipulates that a property can only be used for short-term rentals for a maximum of 90 days per year.
 After this threshold is reached, the property must be used for long-term residential purposes.